-Buckinghamshire is facing a period of unprecedented economic growth with proposed large infrastructure developments.
+Buckinghamshire is currently facing a period of huge economic growth.
 Alongside planning for this growth, we need to plan for 'green growth'.

 What is green infrastructure?

-"a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities".
+"a network of green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities".

 Examples of green infrastructure

-- Parks and gardens including country parks and formal gardens
+Parks and gardens - including country parks and formal gardens.

-- Cemeteries and churchyards.
+cemeteries and churchyards.

-- Green corridors - rivers and canals (including their banks), road verges and rail embankments, cycling routes, and rights of way.
+Green corridors - rivers and canals (including their banks), road verges and rail embankments, cycling routes, and rights of way.

-- Green space designations (selected for historic significance, beauty, recreation, wildlife, or tranquillity).
+Green space designations - selected for historic significance, beauty, recreation, wildlife, or tranquillity.

-- Archaeological and historic sites.
+Archaeological and historic sites.

-- Built structures - living roofs and walls, bird and bat boxes, and roost sites within existing and new-build developments.
+Built structures - living roofs and walls, bird and bat boxes, and roost sites within existing and new-build developments.

-- Reducing flood risk and improving air & water quality
+- reducing flood risk and improving air & water quality

-- Mitigating the causes and impacts of climate change such as global warming
+- mitigating the causes and impacts of climate change such as global warming

-- Living spaces for communities
+- living spaces for communities

-- Productive landscapes for growing food
+- productive landscapes for growing food

-- Recreation, and proven benefits for health and wellbeing
+- recreation, and proven benefits for health and wellbeing

-- Provides areas for wildlife to thrive
+- provides areas for wildlife to thrive

-- Opportunities for enjoyment of culture, heritage and landscape
+- opportunities for enjoyment of culture, heritage and landscape

 The Buckinghamshire & Milton Keynes Natural Environment Partnership (NEP)

 The NEP will promote the value of the natural environment in decision making at all levels.
-The NEP is working with the two Local Enterprise Partnerships (LEPs) in the region to ensure the natural environment is embedded in the growth strategy for the area and will explore opportunities with both LEP’s to develop interventions for the implementation of the GI Delivery Plan.
+They are working with the two Local Enterprise Partnerships (LEPs) in the region.
+This ensures the growth strategy for the area considers the natural environment.
+They are also developing interventions for the implementation of the GI Delivery Plan.

-Buckinghamshire Green Infrastructure Strategy April 2009
+Buckinghamshire GI Strategy April 2009

 The strategic context and evidence base for GI in the county can be found in the Buckinghamshire GI Strategy.
 The Strategy highlights the county’s GI resource, where deficits in accessible GI can be found in and priority areas for action/improvement.
 The Natural Environment Partnership oversees the delivery of the GI Strategy.

-Buckinghamshire Green Infrastructure Delivery Plan 2013
+Buckinghamshire GI Delivery Plan 2013

 Whaddon Chase Community GI Plan 2011